 Our residential summer program gives the participants the opportunity to interact with other students who share their love and passion for mathematics.
 It also helps the students and their parents form a network of students, parents, and instructors who can share information about scholarships, contests, and college admissions as we guide our talented mathematical youth.

 Thus, the purpose of Prove it!
-Math Academy summer program is to provide an introduction to mathematical proof in a creative, problem-solving context.
-In a safe, scenic, memorable location, surrounded by like-minded peers and outstanding instructors, our students can reach their full potential.
+Math Academy is to provide an introduction to mathematical proof in a creative, problem-solving context.
+Our summer program accomplishes this in a safe, scenic, memorable location, surrounded by like-minded peers and outstanding instructors, so that our students can reach their full potential.